lexicalunit/dotfiles/bin/README.md

   -ci       switch cases will be indented
   -sr       redirect operators will be followed by a space -kp       keep column alignment paddings
-  -mn       minify program to reduce its size (implies -s)

 Utilities: